distributedhatemachine/distributedhatemachine.github.io/content/posts/modal/index.md

 We've established what we want from the system, but how is it implemented?

 ## Functions
-Below I'll use terms pickle and [cloudpickle](https://github.com/cloudpipe/cloudpickle) interchangeable, but of course use only cloupickle as it is safer alternative.
+Below I'll use terms pickle and [cloudpickle](https://github.com/cloudpipe/cloudpickle) interchangeable, but of course use only cloudpickle as it is safer alternative.

 Each function goes through three stages:
 ### Deploy